kaushik88/kaushik88.github.io/_posts/2016-08-24-the-little-things-in-life.md

 layout: post
 title: "The Little Things In Life"
 tags:
-- happy
+- Happy
 categories:
 - Learn
 thumbnail_path: blog/personal/happiness.jpg
 ---

 I was spending time with my 2 year-old niece and after her afternoon nap, she got up and gave me a good smile.
-I looked at her and immediately I knew this is what **pure happiness** must look like.
+I looked at her and I immediately knew this is what **pure happiness** must look like.
 I asked my sister why is she so happy and she replied - *"She just had a good afternoon nap and she's happy!"*

 {% include figure.html path="blog/personal/happiness.jpg" alt="Happy Baby" %}